 Civil Engineering Bachelor's Degree Program

 Earn your Civil Engineering degree to move into a career that focuses on design, construction, and maintenance of physical and naturally built environments.
-As part of the University of Mary’s School of Engineering, this program will be located in our new School of Engineering building, set to open in Summer 2020.
+As part of the University of Mary’s School of Engineering, this program is located in our new School of Engineering building.
 Students will learn through hands-on application in this facility, which features a machine shop, student design center, and labs.

 Our Civil Engineering program is integrated with Mary’s Christian, Catholic, and Benedictine core curriculum.
 You will master the understanding and knowledge of engineering, along with communication skills and integrity, you need to serve as a civil engineer.